Using relationship resolving to include other content entries

 featured_posts component.
 To do that we will press Add block in the right sidebar.

-You will now see a list of nestable components, you can define which components should be allowed to be nested in that place in the whitelist feature of the field in the page content type.
-As there is no whitelist enabled you should already be able to see Featured Posts as one of them.
+You will now see a list of nestable components, you can define which components should be allowed to be nested in that place in the allowlist feature of the field in the page content type.
+As there is no allowlist enabled you should already be able to see Featured Posts as one of them.
 Let’s click on it to add it to the content.

 Once you click on the component you want to add Storyblok will add the instance to the current content and open that instance in the sidebar.
 You should now already be able to select the posts you want to feature.
 I’ll feature My first Post as it was the first post we created in the initial tutorial.
 This list will be empty if you do not have any entries in a folder with the slug